anmolmalik01/anmolmalik01/README.md

 - 📫 How to reach me **malik16603@gmail.com**

-- ⚡ Fun fact **Programming is like music, when proffesional does it hits heart but when you do it hits shit**
+- ⚡ Fun fact **Programming is like music when a professional does it, it touches the heart, but when you do it, it hits the shit.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">